typed-ember/ember-cli-typescript/README.md

 (Note that this _will_ noticeably slow down your app rebuilds.)

+You also need some lines in `tsconfig.json`; a new, blank project will have the right content automatically.
+Either run `ember generate ember-cli-typescript` or verify the file contents manually towards [the file in the blueprint](https://github.com/typed-ember/ember-cli-typescript/blob/master/blueprints/ember-cli-typescript/files/tsconfig.json)

 ## Using TypeScript with Ember effectively

 In addition to the points made below, you may find the [Typing Your Ember][typing-your-ember] blog series (especially the "Update" sequence) particularly helpful in knowing how to do specific things.